Can I Oil Pull at Night?

 Consistency is Key

-For optimal results, aim to perform oil pulling daily.
+For optimal results, aim to perform oil pulling daily, either in the morning before eating or brushing or at night before bed.
 Consistency is important to experience the full benefits, such as improved oral hygiene and fresher breath.

 Combine with Regular Oral Care Routine